Microsoft Xbox Series S 512GB SSD All Digital Console for $299

 - 10+ safety features

-It's $39 off list and the lowest price we could find.
-Buy Now at Walmart
+That's $250 off list and the lowest price we could find.
+Buy Now at B&H Photo Video

 - 8GB RAM; 128GB SSD